PLASMA CELL PODODERMATITIS

 CONFIRMING THE DIAGNOSIS

 An affected foot pad develops a classic "mushy" appearance and balloons out as shown in the picture above.
 The skin of the pad may develop a purplish tint and may even ulcerate.
-All four feet may or may not be affected but rarely is only one foot affected.
+All four feet may or may not be affected but rarely is only one foot afflicted.
 Any age, gender or breed of cat can be affected.
-Most cats are not painful and require no treatment but often the cat is lame on its most severely affected foot.
-On blood tests, affected cats usually have elevated numbers of circulating lymphocytes and high circulating antibody (globulin) levels so such findings are supportive of making this diagnosis.
+Many cats are not painful and require no treatment but some cats will be lame on their most severely affected foot.
+The point is that there is variability in how cats demonstrate their disease.
+On blood tests, cats with plasma cell pododermatitis usually have elevated numbers of circulating lymphocytes and high circulating antibody (globulin) levels so such findings are supportive of making this diagnosis.
 Further, other foot pad swellings such as tumors, insect bites, or proliferations from Eosinophilic Granuloma Complex usually only affect a single foot.
-If the physical appearance of the foot is not obvious, a biopsy of the foot pad should confirm the presence of plasma cell pododermatitis thus leaving no question.
-Less invasively, a needle aspirate can used to harvest some cells from the affected foot and check for an abundance of plasma cells.
+If the physical appearance of the foot is not classic for plasma cell pododermatitis, a needle aspirate or even biopsy of the foot pad should confirm the presence of plasma cells thus leaving no question.

 Modification of the underlying immune reaction is the core of therapy for cats in which therapy is deemed necessary.
 At this time, the treatment of choice is oral doxycycline.
 While doxycycline is an antibiotic, it also has immunomodulating properties and we believe it is these properties that are working in the treatment of plasma cell pododermatitis.
 Approximately 50% of affected cats will show a good response after two months of therapy.
 When the condition is in adequate remission, the doxycycline is continued for several months further before discontinuing and seeing if the condition recurs.

 Alternatively, high doses of an oral steroid such as prednisone may be helpful for cats that did not respond to doxycycline.
 Cyclosporine, another immunomodulator which is available as a liquid, has also received attention for treating this condition.
-Should medicating a cat daily prove a bit daunting another therapy choice might involve injections of methylprednisolone acetate (depomedrol), a long acting steroid, though there is some potential for side effects.
-Alternatively, injections of dexamethasone, a shorter-acting steroid, can be given regularly at home.
 Large ulcerated masses on the footpads may require surgical removal.
 In most cases, the condition is manageable and the cat can be made comfortable.